russmckendrick/records/content/albums/into-the-dragon-12489219/index.md

 styles: ["Hip-House", "Acid House", "Freestyle"]
 ---

-Into the Dragon is the debut studio album by Bomb the Bass, released on Rhythm King Records in 1988.
-It peaked at number 18 on the UK Albums Chart.
-It features a number of guest vocalists and three singles "Beat Dis", "Megablast/Don't Make Me Wait" and a cover version of "I Say A Little Prayer" featuring Maureen Walsh.
+Into the Dragon is the debut studio album by English musician Bomb the Bass, released on Rhythm King Records in 1988.
+It first made the UK Albums Chart in October of '88 and peaked at number 18.
+It features a number of guest vocalists and three singles "Beat Dis", "Megablast/Don't Make Me Wait" and a cover version of "I Say a Little Prayer" featuring Maureen Walsh.